top of page

 Read through these honestly.
 They are clinical indicators that the nervous system needs more support than insight and narrative alone can provide.

-Sleep is significantly disrupted: difficulty falling asleep, waking with activation, vivid dreams involving the toxic relationship.
+• Sleep is significantly disrupted: difficulty falling asleep, waking with activation, vivid dreams involving the relationship.

-Your body is carrying the relationship: chronic tension, GI symptoms, fatigue, or other somatic presentations that began or worsened during the relationship.
+• Your body is carrying the relationship: chronic tension, GI symptoms, fatigue, or other somatic presentations that began or worsened during it.

 Frequently Asked Questions